hashicorp/terraform-provider-aws/docs/contributing/error-handling.md

 }
 ```

-If the remote system is not strongly read-after-write consistent, see the [Retries and Waiters documentation on Resource Lifecycle Retries](retries-and-waiters.md#resource-lifecycle-retries) to further understand how to handle these situations and prevent these types of errors.
+If the remote system is not strongly read-after-write consistent, see the [Retries and Waiters documentation on Resource Lifecycle Retries](retries-and-waiters.md#resource-lifecycle-retries) for how to prevent consistency-type errors.

 #### Creation Error Message Context